ivuorinen/starred/README.md

 - [twpayne/chezmoi](https://github.com/twpayne/chezmoi) - Manage your dotfiles across multiple diverse machines, securely.
 - [vilmibm/gh-oblique](https://github.com/vilmibm/gh-oblique) - a gh extension that prints out an oblique strategy
 - [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
-- [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector search engine that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.
+- [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.
 - [whalebrew/whalebrew](https://github.com/whalebrew/whalebrew) - Homebrew, but with Docker images
 - [xarantolus/upduck](https://github.com/xarantolus/upduck) - simple web server that integrates with DuckDNS & Let's Encrypt